Public | Parliamentary Supremacy

 Human Rights

 Dicey regarded Parliament as guardian of fundamental rights and as democratically elected representatives of citizens best placed to balance individual rights with the public interest.
-Traditionally the courts found that fundamental rights could be abridged by Parliament in the public interest (Entick v Carrington).
+Traditionally the courts found that fundamental rights could be abridged

-The Human Rights Act 1998 (HRA) incorporates the European Convention on Human Rights (ECHR) and is a constitutional source.
-Section 3 of the HRA requires courts so far as possible to construe domestic law as compatible with Convention rights.
+to construe domestic law as compatible with Convention rights.
 The courts take a purposive approach to do so (Ghaidan v Godin-Mendoza) however, sometimes this is not possible (Doherty v Birmingham City Council).

 Section 4 of the HRA allows the High Court and higher courts to declare legislation incompatible with Convention rights.
 A declaration of compatibility does not affect validity, continuing operation or enforcement of the provision or bind the parties.
 In a case where detention of terror suspects interfered with their Article 5(1) rights the House of Lords issue a declaration of incompatibility against s23 of the Anti-terrorism Crime & Security Act 2011 and quashed the Human Rights Act (Designated Derogation) Order 2001, a piece of delegated legislation, as it was inconsistent with the enabling Act (A v Home Department [2005] ).
 This lead to the Government passing the Prevention of Terrorism Act 2005 and introducing control orders.

-Section 10 of the HRA allows the Government to make delegated legislation remedial orders, which Parliament must approve, if a Section 4 declaration has been made.
+, which Parliament must approve, if a Section 4 declaration has been made.
 There is no obligation to do so but the political pressure to do so has lead to some arguing it has become a constitutional convention for issues to be remedied when identified in this way.
 Section 19 of the HRA requires a Minister to make statement of compatibility for new legislation this allows court to presume the Act should be read a compatible.
 A Government may also decide to proceed with legislation which is not compatible.
-Section 6 of the HRA makes it unlawful for public authority act in way incompatible with Convention rights, this may be overridden by an Act and does not include a person exercising functions in connection with proceedings in Parliament.

 Devolution

 Devolution has a minimal effect on Parliamentary Supremacy.
 The Scotland Act 1998 allows the Scottish Parliament to legislate on non-reserved areas (eg. education, health) but not on reserved areas such as foreign policy, defence, the constitution.
 It works in a similar way to a federal constitution, where the Scottish Parliament is a subordinate legislature and cannot legislate for England & Wales (s29).
-The Government of Wales Act 1998 gives powers to the Welsh Assembly to make delegated legislation, not Acts and the Government of Wales Act 2006 Act extends these to slightly enhanced law-making powers named Assembly Measures.
+The Government of Wales Act 1998 gives powers to the Welsh Assembly to make delegated legislation, not Acts and the Government of Wales Act 2006 Act extends these to slightly enhanced law-making powers named Assembly Measures

 European Union

-The European Court of Justice (ECJ) noted Member States have limited their sovereign rights, albeit within limited fields (Costa v ENEL).
+(Costa v ENEL).
 If the UK breaches treaty obligations it breaches international law and faces action in the ECJ.
 If a treaty requires a change in law, Parliament must authorise the implementing legislation and courts will only enforce if the treaty obligation has been enacted in domestic law (Blackburn v Attorney-General).

-The European Communities Act 1972 (ECA) implemented the Treaty of Accession 1972.
-S2(1) of the ECA gives effect in UK to directly applicable and directly effective EU law and s2(4) requires UK courts to give priority to directly effective EU law.
-EU law may be directly effective if is clear, precise and unconditional (Van Gend en Loos).
+(Van Gend en Loos).
 In Litster v Forth Dry Docks, where the domestic legislation had been implemented to give effect to an EU Directive it was interpreted using the purposive approach, despite the ruling being contrary to the literal meaning of the Act.
-However, the courts will not take a purposive approach if it creates a distortion of national law (Webb v EMO Air Cargo).
-If it is Parliament's intention to be inconsistent with EU law then the Act prevails (Macarthys v Smith).
+However, the courts will not take a purposive approach if it creates a distortion

 State liability may arise from failure to pass Act giving effect to EU law or defective implementation and can lead to the courts awarding damages for loss (Francovich), as applied in the Factortame case.
 EU law may also undermine Parliament's role as the guardian of rights as the ECJ have found that German Basic Law could be overridden by EU law (Handelsgesellschaft).
 In an attempt to reassert Parliament's supremacy, the European Union Act 2011 requires a referendum before the UK agrees treaty amendments or further transfer of power to the EU.
 The Act also makes Parliamentary Supremacy a statutory principle.